mlops-on-kubernetes/Book/Chapter 8/README.md

 ## Uninstall
 1. Run `destroy-environments.sh` and follow the prompts.

-Note: If you see any failures while delete, please delete the resourecs manually from AWS console.
+Note: If you see any failures while delete, please delete the resources manually from AWS console.

 ## Troubleshooting